aodhmeade/cka-exam-prep/cluster-architecture-installation-and-configuration.md

 - In order to take a snapshot, you need to authenticate via certificates (if --client-cert-auth is set to true in /etc/kubernetes/manifests/etcd.yaml).
-Check the configuration file on the control plane node for the 3 required files (trusted-ca-file, cert-file, and key-file).
+Check the configuration file on the control plane node for the 3 required files (trusted-ca-file, cert-file, and key-file): `cat /etc/kubernetes/manifests/etcd.yaml`
-`cat /etc/kubernetes/manifests/etcd.yaml`

-- These files can be viewed at: `/etc/kubernetes/pki/etcd`

 - To check the health of etcd (checking from the control node):